 an area that is endemic for Lyme disease means an area with an established vector tick population and evidence of enzootic transmission of relevant Borrelia species between the tick and the resident animal population.
-This definition applies to the United States of America, Europe, the United Kingdom, Russia, Japan, China, Iraq, Iran and Afghanistan.
+This definition applies to the United States of America, Europe, the United Kingdom, Russia, Japan or China.